mickaelvieira/dom-element-wrapper/README.md

 document.querySelector("body").appendChild(element);
 ```

-It will create the following HTML tree structure:
+Both will create the following HTML tree structure but the latter is much shorter.

 ```html
 <div id="element-id">